zapta/linbus/injector/README.md

 The USB/Serial port is also compatible with the Arduino IDE (emulating an Arduino Mini Pro 16Mhz 5V with Atmega328p) which can be used to edit/compile/download software updates.

-The serial output of the injector can be viewed directly with a terminal emulation software or using the provided script that adds timestamp and bit by bit diff capabilities (see [the serial tool](../tools/serial).
+The serial output of the injector can be viewed directly with a terminal emulation software or using the provided script that adds timestamp and bit by bit diff capabilities (see the [serial tool](../tools/serial)).

 The injector provided sample application is configured for 19,200bps linbus that uses LIN V2 checksum but be configured for busses with different speeds and checksum formula.